UPDATED May 2026

 were built.
 This was also to become the departure point for TEAL’s service to

-the event TEAL found it necessary to position a Solent from Auckland to Wellington
+With the short notice TEAL made the decision that it would be necessary to position a Solent from Auckland to Wellington

 for the Chathams’ service rather than use the aircraft that operated the Sydney